A deep dive into the lost art of loopwheeling

 What is Loopwheeling?

-Loopwheeling is an old-school knitting method that uses vintage circular knitting machines - often suspended vertically - to create seamless tubes of jersey fabric.
+Loopwheeling is an old-school knitting method.
+Loopwheeling uses vintage circular knitting machines - often suspended vertically - to create seamless tubes of jersey fabric.
 These machines operate at extremely low speeds with minimal tension, producing cotton that’s soft, textured, and incredibly durable.

-Where modern machines race ahead with speed and uniformity, loopwheelers embrace slowness and subtle imperfection - and that’s exactly where their magic lies.
+Where modern machines race ahead with speed and uniformity, loopwheelers embrace slowness and subtle imperfection.
+That’s exactly where their magic of loopwheeling lies.

-Because the fabric advances with little more than the pull of gravity, the result is not only soft and airy, but also full of body and structure.
-It’s a superior fabric to both hand and eye - voluminous, with a slubby, irregular texture that recalls the charm of hand-knit garments.
+The fabric advances with little more than the pull of gravity.
+As a result, it’s not only soft and airy, but also full of body and structure.
+Loopwheeling creates a superior fabric to both hand and eye.
+The output is a voluminous, slubby and irregular texture that recalls the charm of hand-knit garments.

-Loopwheelers are increasingly rare, having been largely phased out in the 1950s in favour of faster, mass-production machines.
-The few that remain are entrusted to a small number of factories in Japan and Germany, where they require expert care and constant attention to keep running.
+Loopwheel machines are becoming increasingly rare.
+These relics were largely phased out in the 1950s in favour of faster, mass-production machines.
+The few that remain are entrusted to a small number of factories in Japan and Germany.
+Because these machines require expert care and constant attention to keep running.

 In a word?
 Slowly.